MicrosoftDocs/win32/desktop-src/SecBP/how-to-optimize-your-msdn-library-search.md

 ---
-Description: You can narrow your search results by clicking the options available in the Refine search column under By Source or By Topic. ms.assetid: e4b3135a-98f4-48fe-be5b-9c77595f27b4
+description: You can narrow your search results by clicking the options available in the Refine search column under By Source or By Topic. ms.assetid: e4b3135a-98f4-48fe-be5b-9c77595f27b4
 title: How to Optimize Your MSDN Library Search ms.topic: article